-As early as 1961, Dr Ian Pratt was thinking about the welfare of his elderly patients.
-He formed a Committee which studied the practicalities of creating a facility and a meeting in October 1962, at the George Hotel, was attended by a number of equally concerned individuals and local organisations.
+In the 1960s, Dr Ian Pratt was considering the welfare of his elderly patients.
+He formed a Committee which studied the practicalities of creating a new facility and a meeting in October 1962, at the George Hotel, was attended by a number of equally concerned individuals and local organisations.

 Somerset County Council had no plans to provide new residential accommodation in the next fifteen years and therefore Ilminster would have to take action itself.